How to Answer "Where Do You See Yourself In 5 Years?" Interview Question (With Examples)

 Imagine the experiences related to this job that you would like to have on your resume in five years.
 You can think about what an ideal resume might look like for someone in this position five years from now.
 Consider asking yourself the following questions:

-- Are there incremental positions you could grow into?
-For instance, moving from a junior accountant to senior accountant.
+Are there incremental positions you could grow into?
+For instance, moving from a junior accountant to a senior accountant.

 You don't have to include all the points above in your response during the interview.
 Nevertheless, thinking about what your resume might look like in the future can help you frame your answer.